Notifications UI design: Why most apps annoy users instead

-Gain design secrets of of in-app notifications and discover proven strategies to captivate and engage your users like never before.
+Gain design secrets of in-app notifications and discover proven strategies to captivate and engage your users like never before.

 App notifications are interactive messages that are delivered within the context of an application.
 They serve to inform, update, or engage users by providing timely and relevant information, alerts, or calls to action.